-Have you ever ordered something online, only to find that the restaurant hadn't received word of your purchase by the time you arrived?
+Have you ever ordered something online, only to find that the restaurant hadn't prepared your purchase by the time you arrived?
 I hate when that happens.
-What's the point of an online ordering system if I have to come in and place (or wait) for my order anyway?
+What's the point of an online ordering system if I have to come in and wait for my order anyway?

 Chipotle seeks to eradicate that frustration with its online experience.
-Their online system and mobile ordering app allow you to place an order wherever you are.
+Its online system and mobile ordering app allow you to place an order wherever you are.